-A young and promising designer from Holland, Iris van Herpen is known for the eclectic ideas that guide her as she experiments with textiles and sews unusual materials and themes into the clothes she creates.
+A young and promising designer from Holland, Iris van Herpen is known for the eclectic ideas that guide her as she experiments with textiles and technology.
+She sews unusual materials and themes into the clothes she creates.
 Undeniably a driving force in transforming 21st century fashion and consciousness, van Herpen’s collection of numerous awards and frequent international fashion shows are only proof of her growing influence.
-No wonder the exhibition at Cincinnati Art Museum is named "Iris van Herpen - Transforming Fashion".

-Van Herpen’s ideas appear to be cosmically inspired, seemingly not adhering to any traditional boundaries.
+Some of van Herpen’s ideas appear to be cosmically inspired, seemingly not adhering to any traditional boundaries.
 At the very least they are futuristic.
 Her creations pioneer modern material production techniques, allowing the designer to play with fabric and give her pieces an amazing three-dimensional effect.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!